Adarshkumar14/ddos-using-docker-container/README.md

         `-systemctl start docker`
  **-either get the image  from the drive-link i am providing[link] (https://drive.google.com/file/d/1CW6HqYM_GnXK5eSiMOfdzpBDWi1INS9h/view?usp=sharingor) or download centos:8 from the dockerhub**
        `-docker pull centos:8`
-*  -After successful pulling,
+  -After successful pulling.
-*  -run the command below:.
+ -run the command below:.
    `docker run -it --name cont1 -v /run/media/root/RHEL-8-0-0-BaseOS-x86_64:/dvd --network net1  centos:8`
-*       -Now you are in a container,first configure the yum.
+       -Now you are in a container,first configure the yum.
         -download  git:.
-           `-yum install git`
+*          `-yum install git`
          **-After installing git ,you have to clone the XerXes from github.**
 *      `git clone https://github.com/CyberXCodder/XerXes.git`
 *         `cd XerXes`
 *           `gcc xerxes.c -o xerxes`
-*       -Now make a script file eg:-a.sh
+       -Now make a script file eg:-a.sh.
-*       -make your custom command
+       -make your custom command .
 *             `-chmod +x a.sh`
-*       -Now stop the container and go back to base system
+       -Now stop the container and go back to base system.
-* -Now make the container as your new Image
+ -Now make the container as your new Image.
 *      `docker commit cont1 ddos-centos`
 ### Now your new image is created.